pyupio/safety/SLA.md

-# Service Level Agreement (SLA) for Issue Management
+# Service-Level Agreement (SLA) for Issue Management

 We are committed to maintaining a high level of responsiveness and transparency in managing issues reported in our codebases.
 This SLA outlines our policies and procedures for handling issues to ensure timely resolutions and effective communication with our community.